Call for Proposals (2018-2022)

 - Please submit your three-page proposal and the CAO’s letter of support in a single PDF document to C3 Director Rachel Hynson at email@example.com.

-- Decisions will be made by May 15, 2019.
+- Notifications will be made in 1-2 months.
 Approved funds must be spent before May 31, 2020 and will be reimbursed upon submission of receipts and follow-up report.